The Impact of NCEAS

 The NCEAS process and its results have transformed scientific culture, informed environmental policy and directly helped shape complex natural resource management decisions.

 NCEAS FAST FACTS:

 - Engaged nearly 6000 scientists and experts from 57 countries in Working Group collaborations

-- Supporting nearly 500 Projects proposed by the science community
+- Supporting more than 500 Projects proposed by the science community

-- Producing in more than 2,200 peer-reviewed scientific articles
+- Published more than 2,200 peer-reviewed scientific articles

 - Ranked in the Top 1% of ecology and the environment science institutions worldwide

 - 2 of the Top 3 most influential publications on ecological response to climate change were NCEAS Working Group products